 Disability Rights International documents abuses against children and adults with disabilities, trains activists, and collaborates with advocacy groups working to bring about sustainable reforms in their own countries.
-Disability Rights International reports have brought world attention to human rights violations in twenty-two countries of Eastern Europe, the Middle East, and the Americas.
+Disability Rights International reports have brought world attention to human rights violations in over three dozen countries of Eastern Europe, Africa, the Middle East, and the Americas.
 Our video clips have been broadcast on every continent and on CNN, ABC’s Nightline, NBC’s Dateline, BBC World News.
 Disability Rights International has been profiled in the New York Times Magazine and our advocacy campaigns have been supported by editorials in The New York Times and The Washington Post.

 Disability Rights International has made enormous progress since its creation, and we are deeply grateful to the extraordinary support of our partners and friends that have made it possible.
 Disability Rights International’s advocacy has held governments accountable, freed people from incarceration in abusive institutions, and brought about the creation of safe and dignified community services.